FRRouting/frr/doc/developer/workflow.rst

 must be at least one person that is in charge of the maintenance branch.
 The person on people responsible for a maintenance branch must be a FRR maintainer.
 Note that they may choose to abandon support for the maintenance branch at any time.
-If noone takes over the responsibility of the LTS branch, then the support will be discontinued.
+If no one takes over the responsibility of the LTS branch, then the support will be discontinued.

 The LTS branch duties are the following ones: